Explore-AI/udt-clean-water-toolkit/README.md

 ### api_fastapi

-An example api application built with FastAPI application SQLAlchemy.
+An example api application built with FastAPI.
 Provides a RESTful API interface for the `cwa_geoaorm` application.
 Also provides additional apis for visualisation, analysis, and modelling.

 ### api_drf